SavvasStephanides/savvas/src/posts/serverless.md

 Or the series of cables lying on the bottom of the ocean connecting you everywhere?

-Sould it still be called "wireless"?
+Should it still be called "wireless"?
 YES!
 Because for day to day usage, you don't need to deal with cables!

 This is EXACTLY why it's called "serverless".